 I kept walking along the riverside from Kingston-upon-Thames to Richmond, in Surrey from mid-September 2015 to the early spring of 2017.
 I have been patiently reconnecting the dots that would lead me further ahead; I kept walking, immersed in the shadows and in poetic imagery, enveloped in silence…

 Winter has swept off relentlessly the striking green, leaving dark branches where there was foliage before.
 Up on the trees a second trail unfolds, soggy crossroads lead to deadlocks – some

-Some branches ravel into knots, others split abruptly,
+There are branches that ravel into knots, others split abruptly – what a puzzle!

 that has been kept hidden.

-How long has it taken for the green to turn into copper red and dry out into yellow swags hung from the ends like from curtain rails?
+How long has it taken for the green to turn into copper red and dry out into yellow swags hanging from curtain rails?

-Longer than two months, I reckon, it was done so slowly, reluctantly.
+Longer than two months – it was done so slowly, reluctantly.
 The final metamorphosis happened over a week-end.

 A strong bust of wind swirled around brushing off the last that still trembled in full visibility at the edge of disappearance.
 The houses started emitting signals, and the street lamps, seen from afar, were shedding their yellowish tremor against a dim opalescence.

 I had been idle, just walking and I saw the leaves brought down all at once.